Skip to content

 The cost to participate is covered by GrainGrowers.

-OnBoard provides the pathway to and support for Growers who are entrenched in the industry and would be applying to board or committee positions within the next 12 months.
+OnBoard provides the pathway and support for growers who are firmly established in the grains industry and looking to apply for board or committee positions within the next 12 months.
 OnBoard is best suited to those who are:

-• Keen to enhance their grains industry leadership and advocacy skillsets.
+• Seeking to enhance their grains industry leadership and advocacy skillsets.

-• Want to develop personal and professional skills, networks, and leadership knowledge.
+• Aspiring to develop personal and professional skills and networks.

 • An Australian citizen.